-In your document, select the rectangle tool and create a 600px x 600px box.
+In a new document, select the rectangle tool and create a 600px x 600px box.
 The size doesn’t matter as much as it needing to be square, it will make creating your pattern easier!

 Start arranging your elements.
 You can arrange the interior elements any way you’d like, but the edges need to mirror each other to make your pattern seamless.

 Start with one of your edges (I began at the bottom), and place your elements with parts outside of the square.
 Select each element, then right click and select Transform > Move.